etattershall/internet-of-thingies/Development/report_skeleton.md

   -	**Private** (message needs to be signed so that sender can be verified.
 Payload of message must be encrypted with strong asymmetric encryption)
 -	What do we mean by asymmetric encryption?
 Brief description + mention how big the keys are and how difficult the algorithm is to explain why our edge devices can’t use it.
 -	Certificate authority to distribute keys.
 (We didn’t actually use this, but...).
 What is a CA?
-Communication
-- Communication with via Bluetooth.
-What is Bluetooth?
-Why is it a good option for communicating with low memory/power/connectivity devices?
 -	Communication via MQTT.
 What does MQTT stand for?
 Why is it a better option than standard TCP/IP?
 Publish/subscribe stuff, explain what the broker is and different levels of quality of service.
 Communication diagram
 -	Show Jen’s UML diagram, adapted to show what we actually implemented